Brutalist CISO Notes

 That’s the entire maintenance model.

 This beats a second brain because there is nothing to maintain.
-No taxonomy.
-No folders.
-No system to manage.
+No taxonomy, folders, or system to manage.
 The symbols route information instantly.
 The method survives incidents, board weeks, fatigue, and political churn.

 Example Note